Myriopteris myriophylla

 Myriopteris myriophylla, the Central American lace fern, is a species of lip fern.
 Despite its common name, this species is native as far south as Argentina.
 It is adapted to dry areas.

 Taxonomy

-In 1811, Nicaise Auguste Desvaux described two similar species, from Chile and South America respectively, which he named Cheilanthes elegans and Cheilanthes myriophylla.
+In 1811, Nicaise Auguste Desvaux described two similar species, from Chile and Peru respectively, which he named Cheilanthes elegans and Cheilanthes myriophylla.
 He distinguished the two on the basis of their scales, reddish in C. elegans and whitish in C. myriophylla.
-An examination of his type material in the 20th century revealed that the type of C. myriophylla is older and the scales have bleached and lost their color.
+An examination of his type material at the Paris Herbarium in the 20th century by Charles Alfred Weatherby revealed that the type of C. myriophylla is older and the scales have bleached and lost their color.
+They are in fact essentially identical, and Weatherby chose C. myriophylla as the name to take priority.
+Both species were (inadvertently) lectotypified to particular specimens in the Desvaux herbarium in 1989.